MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ---
-title: How to Put Items Away with Inventory Put-aways | Microsoft Docs
+title: How to Put Items Away with Inventory Put-aways
-description: When your location is setup to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
-The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or a production order whose output is ready for put-away.
+description: Read about how to use the Inventory Put-away document to record and post put-away and receipt information for your source documents.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/25/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 439072c09555c7781632c5933ab563caf432c270
+ms.openlocfilehash: e28e565858f4dc6fc1e01c614914b0b1620c9659
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3192859"
+ms.locfileid: "6438123"
 ---
 # <a name="put-items-away-with-inventory-put-aways"></a>Put Items Away with Inventory Put-aways
 When your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
 The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or an assembly or production order whose output is ready to be put away.